Pro Bono and Volunteer Opportunities

 - Health Access – Oakland, San Jose – Opportunity to assist in providing counsel; to negotiate with agencies and organizations which provide health services; and to represent clients in state administrative hearings (no certification necessary) on a variety of legal issues related to obtaining health care services and coverage, including the Affordable Care Act (“Obamacare”); and to engage in policy advocacy to address systemic barriers to health care.

-- Housing Preservation – Alameda, Contra Costa, Napa, San Francisco, Santa Clara – Work on homelessness prevention, file administrative complaints (HUD & CRD) using Fair Housing laws to address housing discrimination issues, preserve affordable housing, and fight illegal evictions.
+- Housing Preservation – Alameda, Contra Costa, Napa, San Francisco, Santa Clara – Work on homelessness prevention, file administrative complaints using Fair Housing laws to address housing discrimination issues, preserve affordable housing, and fight illegal evictions.
 Interview clients, prepare legal pleadings and assist with a full civil litigation case over a short amount of time (include jury trial).

 - Housing Rights Clinic – Contra Costa – Meet with clinic attendees one-on-one to provide information about tenant rights and the unlawful detainer (eviction) process.
 Law clerks may provide legal information and assist with necessary forms, including Answers to Unlawful Detainers, rent board petitions and demand letters to landlords to make repairs.
 Applications accepted year-round, substantive training provided on a rolling basis.